Skip to content Skip to main navigation Report an accessibility issue

 The purpose of these standards is to advise writers and editors on good editorial judgment and decision-making and to ensure consistency in our words across university communications.
 They’re not intended to apply to academic writing, where many areas have a discipline-specific style—for example, American Psychological Association or Council of Science Editors.

-As issues arise in your copy editing, check here first for university-approved styling, including information about how to refer to the institution.
+As issues arise in your copy editing, check here first for university-approved styling, including information about how to refer to the university, colleges, and schools.
 If the issue isn’t covered here, consult the following guides based on the type of communication.

 Chicago